Last updated: November 1, 2019

-This website and its contents do not give any party additional rights or remedies and should not be construed as a binding agreement.
+This website and its contents don’t give any party additional rights or remedies and shouldn’t be construed as a binding agreement.
 The information herein is provided to illustrate DocuSign’s engagement process for subprocessors, and to provide a subprocessor list.

-DocuSign uses certain subprocessors to support the delivery of the DocuSign Signature service.
+DocuSign uses certain subprocessors to support the delivery of the DocuSign services.

-DocuSign will make updates to the subprocessor list via this website.
-To subscribe to updates to the subprocessor list, copy the following link into your preferred RSS reader: https://www.docusign.com/trust/alerts/feed.
+DocuSign will make updates to the subprocessor lists via this website.
+To subscribe to updates to the subprocessor lists, copy the following link into your preferred RSS reader: https://www.docusign.com/trust/alerts/feed.

-DocuSign uses commercially reasonable efforts to evaluate the data protection practices of subprocessors that process eDocuments.
+DocuSign uses commercially reasonable efforts to evaluate the data protection practices of subprocessors that process electronic documents and files and will or may have access to or process personal data.
 DocuSign requires subprocessors to provide, at a minimum, the level of data protection required of DocuSign under applicable data protection laws and regulations, including, but not limited to, the requirements to:

 - Use commercially reasonable security measures in providing services to DocuSign to preserve the security, integrity, and confidentiality of personal data, and to protect against unauthorized access and anticipated threats or hazards to personal data;

-- Use personal data only to provide the DocuSign Signature service (including necessary subprocessor services), and not process personal data for any other purpose;
+- Use personal data only for DocuSign to provide its services (including necessary subprocessor services), and not process personal data for any other purpose;

 - Handle and maintain personal data in compliance with all applicable data privacy and protection laws, rules, and regulations;